a month-by-month guide

 Venice in the snow?
 It happens about once every two or three years, and in 2012 the Grand Canal froze.
 If you’re lucky enough to witness heavy snow in Venice, it is a beautiful sight.
 With the summer crowds long gone, you may even come across a square with not a single footprint upon it.
 But snow is rare in Venice.
 Instead it will probably be calm, uncrowded and beautiful beneath grey skies.

-This is the best time to visit Venice for budget travelers.
+This is the best time to visit Venice for budget travellers.
 Air fares are at their lowest in early December (with bargains to be found after new year, too), and hotels are offering special deals.

 Events in December